LuisPe/luispi/content/blog/when-the-context-matter.md

-The following publication could be said to be a continuation of another one where we talk about how having lightweight images helps us in many aspects, if you still could not read it here I leave you the access [the access](https://luispe.github.io/blog/posts/lightweight-container-image/).
+The following publication could be said to be a continuation of another one where we talk about how having lightweight images helps us in many aspects, if you still could not read it here I leave you
+[the access](https://luispe.github.io/blog/posts/lightweight-container-image/).

 Today we are going to make a small, but important improvement, and we are going to find out why we are doing it.